Enter your postcode to find your nearest store to have a face-to-face chat!

 The most common treatments are iron, vitamin and mineral supplements or iron injections.
 However, it is important to have your iron levels checked before you go down this path – and get the correct dosage as advised by your doctor – because the human body finds it hard to get rid of excess iron and you could poison yourself if you take more than the recommended dose.

-Other treatments for anaemia include vitamin B12 injections, antibiotics, blood transfusions, oxygen therapy or surgery.
+Other treatments for anaemia depend on the underlying cause and can include vitamin B12 injections, antibiotics, blood transfusions, oxygen therapy or surgery.

 Again, it is important to get your condition diagnosed by a doctor, so that they can rule out dangerous underlying diseases and prescribe the most effective treatment for you.
-Then, once you’ve been treated, it’s a good idea to continue to check your red blood cell and haemoglobin levels on a regular basis, as relapses can occur.
+Then, once you’ve been treated, it’s a good idea to continue to check your red blood cell and haemoglobin levels on a regular basis.

 Further information and sources